garrandall/popular-music-data/tracks/southside-lloyd-ashanti.md

 Baby we can (Baby we can)
 Alright
 Yeah Baby (Yeah Baby, heh)
-Meet me at the southside girl (Oh-oh-oh-ooh-oh-oh-oh) Cause all I want to do, is ride the south wit you (Ooooh-oooh-oooh-oooh-hooh-hoh-ooooh-oooooh) ATL Georgia, what do we do for ya
+Meet me at the southside girl (Oh-oh-oh-oh-oh-oh-oh) Cause all I want to do, is ride the south wit you (Oh-oh-oh-oh-hooh-hoh-oh-oh) ATL Georgia, what do we do for ya